 Processor contracts state how many donated deer they may accept from hunters, and once all quotas are met, no additional deer can be accepted under the program.
 Processors are asked to accept only whole deer that will likely yield at least 40 pounds of high quality ground venison.
 So some deer offered by hunters may not be accepted by processors even if that processor has not yet met their quota.

-Highlights From the First Program Year
+Highlights From Past Program Years

 Like these results?
-Please donate!
+Please make a contribution!

 Please consider a tax-deductible cash donation to support the Hunters Helping the Hungry program.
 Donated funds will cover deer processing and other program costs.
 With your help, this program can continue to provide venison to Nebraskans in need.